Sreekanth-SP/SampleTodoApplication/README.md

 * Remove a Task: Use the DELETE Method.
 Enter the code with the Request params and check whether the id is the same.
 If it is the same then the task should be deleted.
 * View Tasks: Use the GET Method.
 The tasks will be displayed in a list of JSON format on the screen.
 We can also view the done tasks and undone tasks in the list.
 ---
+### <ins>DEPLOY:</ins>

+This project was deployed globally by using Amazon Web Service.
+It automatically changes due to the CICD(Continous Integration Continous Deployment).

+---
 ### <ins>Acknowledgement</ins>
-> This Todo application is designed to showcase a simplified approach without utilizing the traditional MVC(Model-View-Controller) pattern.Here the codes are only for backend purposes.We can add frontend technologies also.
+> This Todo application is designed to showcase a simplified approach without utilizing the traditional MVC(Model-View-Controller) pattern.
+Here the codes are only for backend purposes.
+We can add frontend technologies also.